Nargott/btcd-docker/README.md

     - /opt/btcd/.btcctl:/root/.btcct
 ```
 '
-And don't forget to write your own btcd.conf and btcctl.conf with user and password for RPC.
+And don't forget to write your own btcd.conf, btcctl.conf and btcwallet.conf with user and password for RPC.
 * btcd.conf configuration file
 ```
 [Application Options]